-Having completed a BSc in Geology with the Open University, I am currently studying for a Masters in experimental archaeology at Exeter University.
-I am particularly interested in Mesolithic development within Britain, as well as the evolution of our woodlands and hedges.
-These aspects of my research are influenced by and in turn impact upon my bushcraft.
+Having completed a Masters in woodland and experimental archaeology at Exeter University, she is particularly interested in human uses of woodlands, from the Mesolithic to the present day.
+These aspects of her research are influenced by and in turn impact upon her bushcraft.

 Jo joined the Woodland Ways Instructors Apprenticeship after attending the Woodland Ways Weekend and then the Woodland Ways Week.